May I drink pop/soda?

 May I use a tanning booth?

 - Using a tanning booth is not recommended.
-Use sunscreen for outdoors in the sun activities.
+Use sunscreen when outdoors and in the sun.

 May I use a hot tub?